dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-team-lead.md

 |Teams Channel |Announcements<br/>Questions which may not get quick answers<br/>Maintain discussion thread for easy reference | | Security Remediations<br/>Docs<br/>General announcements<br/>Sprint reminders|
 {:.table-striped}

+{% include donate.html %}
+{% include advertisement.html %}

 ## PRs

+Typical problems:

+- PR's not reviewed in a timely manner
+- PR changes are too large
+- PR review comments ignored
+- Too much changes proposed
+- Rework of PR needed
+- Tone of the person's comment
+- Team Member doesn't approve other's PR but expects his PR to be approved
+- PR sits for more than a week
+- Change suggested in one place is not reflected wherever applicable
+- Instead of responding to PR comments, you receive pings with explanation

+Things I suggest to team members every now and then:
+- Dedicate time every day to review pending PR's
+- If you're waiting for a PR to be approved, post reminders in team's channel or raise it in the standup if it's a blocker
+- Break PR's to smaller reviewable chunks - don't mix things up - do iterative improvements
+- Provide description to the PR stating the change, purpose, any other info required for approval
+- Provide your response to all PR comments
+- Do not count how many comments are given - focus on improving the code, making it more maintainable and resolving any issues highlighted
+- Raise draft PR or have a small team discussion on the approach you are planning to take to avoid any re-work later
+- Use keywords such as 'Can you please' or suggestions in your PR comments.
+If you are reading the comments ignore the tone of the person and take it with a positive thought, share feedback with the person/manager to add it as a area of improvement for that person.
+- Approve any pending PR's before demanding your PR to be approved
+- Respond to PR comments in the PR itself - incase of any delays then reach out to the person to notify that you have responded to their comments

 ## Mentorship